slepimis120/panoptikon/README.md

 5. **Find the ngrok link on the ngrok dashboard.**

-6. Configure the application to use the correct ngrok link.
+6. **Configure the GitHub application to use the correct ngrok link.**

-7. Configure the repository to use the correct ngrok link.
+7. **Configure the GitHub repository to use the correct ngrok link.**

 ### Spring Boot Application
 The Spring Boot application is a simple CRUD application with minimal tests.
 The focus of the application is to demonstrate the Jenkins to GitHub Actions conversion.